Educating In Nursing Practice Settings

-- Physical health assessment coursework emphasizes physical, psychosocial and spiritual health assessment, risk assessment and functi onal assessment.
+- Advanced health assessment coursework emphasizes physical, psychosocial and spiritual health assessment, risk assessment and functi onal assessment across the lifespan.

-- Physiology and pathophysiology coursework enables students to recognize and analyze physiological changes related to illness or injury and apply to real world scenarios.
+- Advanced pathophysiology coursework enables students to recognize and analyze physiological changes related to illness or injury and apply to real world scenarios.

-- Pharmacology is a crucial element of any nursing program, because drug interactions and allergies can be life-threatening for some patients.
+- Advanced pharmacology is a crucial element of any nursing program, because drug interactions and allergies can be life-threatening for some patients.
 Nurse Educator students will receive advanced instruction on medication selection and patient education.